postmanlabs/labs-docs/src/pages/docs/postman-flows/core-concepts/blocks.md

 ## Fundamentals

 Every block has either an input, output, or both.
-You can pass/pipe a message packet from one block to another.
-Blocks can perform tasks, have value, or run an operation (see [Types of Blocks](#types-of-blocks))
+You can pass a message packet from one block to another.
+Blocks can perform tasks, have values, or run an operation.
+For more information on each block, see [Types of Blocks](#types-of-blocks).

 > **Important**
 >
-> - A block is not a function but a process
+> - A block is not a function but a process.

 ## Block anatomy